 Control Plane Functionality

 There are three elements relating to performance – management, control, and data plane.
-Management and control plane performance is not as critical as data plane.
+Management and control plane performance is not as critical as the data plane.
 As long as you get decent protocol convergence timers, it should be good enough.
 But generally speaking, they are not as important as the data plane forwarding, which is critical for performance.
 The performance you get out of the box with an x86 device isn’t great, maybe 1 or 2 GiG of forwarding performance.
 If you do something very simple like switching Layer 2 packets, the performance will increase to 2 or 3 GiG per core.
 Unfortunately, this is considerably less than what the actual hardware can do.
-The hardware can push 50 to 100GiG through a mid range server.
-Why is out of the box performance so bad?
+The hardware can push 50 to 100GiG through a mid-range server.
+Why is out-of-the-box performance so bad?